gizatt/blender_server/README.md

 functions with arbitrary serializable arguments.
 It also has a special command for getting an image back (currently a serialized jpeg).
+- A usage example for [Drake](github.com/RobotLocomotion/drake) (in the `drake_blender_visualizer` folder) that uses the Blender server to render images of a robot simulation scene.
+(This will eventually be moved out of this repo, but it's convenient to me to keep it here for now. :P)

 ## Usage + Examples